Change (Lisa Stansfield song): Critical reception

+"Change" was awarded one of BMI's Pop Awards in 1993, honoring the songwriters, composers and music publishers of the song.

 Chart performance

-"Change" became a major hit in Europe, and remains one of Stansfield's most successful songs.
-It was a top-10 hit in Belgium (6), Italy (2), the Netherlands (7), Spain (6) and the UK (10).
-In the latter, it peaked at number 10 on the UK Singles Chart, on 20 October 1991.
-The single also was a top-20 hit in Germany (13), Ireland (17), Sweden (13) and Switzerland (12).
+"Change" was a top-10 hit in Belgium, Italy, Luxembourg, the Netherlands, Spain and the UK.
+In the latter country, it peaked at number 10 on the UK Singles Chart, on 20 October 1991.
+The single also was a top-20 hit in Germany, Ireland, Sweden and Switzerland.
 On the Eurochart Hot 100, "Change" peaked at number 11 in November 1993, while on the European Dance Radio Chart, it reached number one same month.

-Outside Europe, the single was successful also in Canada, where it peaked at number 10, and in the US, where it peaked at number-one for two weeks on the Billboard Dance Club Songs chart, number 27 on the Billboard Hot 100, number 12 on the Billboard Hot R&B/Hip-Hop Songs and number 13 on the Billboard Adult Contemporary Singles.
+Outside Europe, the single entered the top 10 in Canada, where it peaked at number 10, and in the United States, where it peaked at number one for two weeks on the Billboard Dance Club Play chart, number 27 on the Billboard Hot 100, number 12 on the Billboard Hot R&B Singles chart and number 13 on the Billboard Adult Contemporary chart.
 In Australia and New Zealand, the song peaked at number 21 and 20, respectively.